Private hospital accomodation, including:

 100% cover for No-Gap Prosthesis List Items

 * 100% cover applies to private hospitals when they are contracted with the fund through the Australian Health Service Alliance (AHSA).
-This involves most licensed private hospitals and day facilities in Australia.
-To view the hospitals contracted with the fund, you can go to our website www.acahealth.com.au and use the Hospital Search.
+This does involves most licensed private hospitals and day facilities in Australia.
+To view the hospitals contracted with the fund, you can use the Hospital Search when you login to your account on our website www.acahealth.com.au.

 - Choose your own doctor and private hospital